 Adaptation of biostatistical algorithms and models, with their application to, e.g., disease progression, survival prediction, and motion analysis.

-A degree-in-the-making: students of engineering, physics, and chemistry and biology (as long as you have an interest in quantitative and computational aspects) courses will usually find interesting and challenging projects.
+A degree-in-the-making: engineering, physics, and chemistry and biology (as long as you have an interest in quantitative and computational aspects) courses will usually find interesting and challenging projects.

 A reasonable knowledge of computer programming and of the English language.

-A professor in your institution supporting the project ("relatore interno").
+A supporting professor in your home institution ("relatore interno").

 You will be developing analysis methods with the aim to contribute to actual, ongoing research and scholarly papers.